hasura/android-sdk/README.md

 ```
 If the HasuraUser in the HasuraClient is loggedin/signedup then every call made by the HasuraClient will be
-authenticated by default with "user" as the default role (This default role can be changed when building the project config [here](#project-config)
+authenticated by default with "user" as the default role (This default role can be changed when building the project config
 ```

 In case you want to make the above call for an anonymous user